 Do you know how often you should be passing a number 2?
 Learn more about healthy toilet habits and how to regulate your digestion.

 I talk a lot about bowel movements in clinic.
 Yes, it is a bit of a giggle topic, but once you get over the ick factor and understand how important healthy toilet habits you’ll be talking about it as well.
-Or at least paying more attention to your daily toilet time.
+Or at least pay more attention to your daily toilet time.

 Many of you out there have changeable bowel habits.
 Sometimes a lot, sometimes a little, sometimes not at all.